Helder-Franklin/helder-franklin/README.md

 _**Full Stack developer at <a href="https://web.wca-ti.com.br/">WCA Technology</a> looking for constant improvement**_ 🔍

-🔭 I initially worked with **_back-end_** for 2 years, in the Brazilian retail sector.
+🔭 I initially worked with **_back-end_** for 2 years, in the Brazilian retail sector (Delphi, PL/SQL, FastReport/QuickReport, ERP).
-- I am currently a Full Stack developer in the Research & Development sector 🌐
+- I am currently a Full Stack developer in the Research & Development sector (Ext JS, UniGUI, HTML, CSS, SQL Server, Delphi) 🌐

 🌱 My focus is the study of **Javascript** and its frameworks, to delve deeper into WEB development!
 <br>